nachoSO/CarND-Advanced-Lane-Lines-master/writeup_template.md

     return left_curveradius,right_curveradius
 ```
-In the function `sliding_line_finding` and `line_finding_after_sliding` we saved the x and y values for detected line pixels, the only step to do, is fit that points into real world space and then calculate the radius of the curvature.
+In the function `sliding_line_finding` I saved the x and y values for detected line pixels, the only step to do, is fit that points into real world space and then calculate the radius of the curvature.

 With the scope to calculate the position of the vehicle with respect to the center, I implemented the following function:
 ```